Carla Qualtrough

+Carla Dawn Qualtrough PC (/ˈkwɒltroʊ/; born October 15, 1971) is a Canadian politician and former Paralympic swimmer who served as the Minister of Sport and Physical Activity from July 2023 to December 2024.
+A member of the Liberal Party, Qualtrough represented the riding of Delta in the House of Commons from 2015 to 2025.

+She previously served as the Minister of Employment, Workforce Development and Disability Inclusion from 2019 to 2023, the Minister of Public Services and Procurement and Accessibility from 2017 to 2019, and the Minister of Sport and Persons with Disabilities from 2015 to 2017.
+Qualtrough was also the Receiver General for Canada from 2017 to 2019.

 Early life and education

 Qualtrough was born in Calgary, Alberta, on October 15, 1971, to parents Patricia and Harry Qualtrough, and was raised in Langley, British Columbia.
 Qualtrough has been visually impaired since birth and only sees 10 percent with her glasses on.
 She graduated from Brookswood Secondary School and studied political science at the University of Ottawa before earning a law degree from the University of Victoria in 1997.
 Her parents separated when she was a teenager and her father died in 2007.

 Paralympic career

 Qualtrough's visual impairment qualified her to compete in the Paralympic Games.
 She earned three bronze medals in swimming at the 1988 and 1992 Summer Paralympics, as well as four world championship medals for Team Canada.
 During the Paralympics, she swam in the 4x100 medley relay and 4x100 freestyle relay.

 Legal career

 After earning her law degree, Qualtrough served on the governing board of the Americas Paralympic Committee.
 She also served as president of the Canadian Paralympic Committee from 2006 to 2011.
 During this time, she also directed Sport Initiatives for 2010 Legacies Now and Chaired the Sport Dispute Resolution Centre of Canada, leading to her election as one of Canada's Most Influential Women in Sport of 2009.

 As a lawyer, Qualtrough primarily focused on human rights matters.
 She served as counsel to the British Columbia Human Rights Tribunal and the Canadian Human Rights Commission, and prior to her election to the House of Commons, she was the vice-chair of British Columbia's Workers' Compensation Appeal Tribunal.
 In recognition of her work, she was a recipient of the Queen Elizabeth II Diamond Jubilee Medal in 2012.
 During the 2012 Summer Paralympics, she was the International Paralympic Committee's (IPC) legal officer and later received the IPCs International Women's Day Recognition in 2016.
 In 2021, Qualtrough became part of the Canadian Disability Hall of Fame.